exaFLOPsDenny/ESM3081/my_note/Tips.md

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/0c8a52be-ead1-4178-bd0a-d22e7ec88863">

 24. After PCA we can get back to the original dimension.
 The data will not be excatly the same but close.
+25. In t-SNE same scale should be used over all features